Xuanyiyiren/Xuanyiyiren.github.io/_posts/2024-03-10-The Integral in Feynman Propogator.md

 =-2\pi\mathrm{i}\mathrm{e}^{-\mathrm{i}\omega_0t}\Theta(t) \tag{2}
 $$

-If $\varepsilon$ is shifted to $-\varepsilon$, keeping $\varepsilon>0$.
+If I want to shift $\varepsilon$ to $-\varepsilon$, keeping $\varepsilon>0$.
 Of cause you can just repeat the above process.
 But you can play a trick by applying complex conjugate on both side of equation (1).

 $$
 \int_{-\infty}^{+\infty} \frac{\mathrm{e}^{-\mathrm{i}\omega t}}{\omega - \omega_0 - \mathrm{i}\varepsilon}\mathrm{d}\omega